 The best healthcare AI speakers often become ongoing advisors and returning presenters as your conference grows.
 Nurture these relationships by providing detailed post-event feedback, sharing audience evaluation results, and keeping speakers informed about your conference's evolution.

 Document what works well with each speaker for future reference.
 Note their technical requirements, content preferences, audience interaction styles, and any special considerations.
 This information becomes valuable for repeat bookings and referrals to similar events.
+The healthcare AI speaking community is smaller than you might think, and your reputation for treating speakers well travels quickly.

 Selecting Your Healthcare AI Speaking Faculty